2020 Season NewJen Bass Official Tournament Rules

-2. PARTICIPANTS AND ELIGIBILITY: Membership is required to participate in the NewJen Bass circuit.
+2. PARTICIPATION AND ELIGIBILITY: Membership is required to participate in the NewJen Bass circuit.
 Seasonal membership can be obtained for $50 per angler.
 Tournament eligibility and entry is open to all members in good standing with NewJen Bass.
-Each angler is responsible for signing a waiver absolving NewJen, its employees and sponsors from any responsibility for any damage or personal injury caused as a result of their participation in the tournament or associated activities (SEE SECTIONS 29 and 30).
+Each angler is responsible for signing a waiver absolving NewJen Bass, its employees, sponsors and volunteers from any responsibility for any damage or personal injury caused as a result of their participation in the tournament or associated activities (SEE SECTIONS 10 and 12).
 Any angler under age 18 entered into a tournament must have written consent and release of liability from parent or guardian.
 In no case shall the Boater be under the age of 18.
 All anglers are welcome EXCEPT those whose primary source of income is from competitive tournament fishing.

 19. SIGHTFISHING: This rule concerns “sight or bedding” bass and is in effect at any time either of these conditions exist, and is designed to eliminate illegal snagging of bass.
 Intentional snagging of fish will not be allowed.
 A sight or bedding fish is defined as one that can be seen and watched as it approaches the lure.
 Fish caught under these conditions must be caught by hook and line and by the fish ingesting the lure.
 Any bass caught that is either a “sight” or “bed” fish must be caught “hook in mouth with the hook point entering from the inside of the mouth” – and must be verified as a legal catch by the angler’s in-boat partner.
 Any “sight” or “bed” fish caught by snagging or with hook starting from outside the mouth shall be deemed an illegally caught fish and must be released.
 This same fish may be caught again by the legal method – with the hook starting from inside the mouth.
 Any angler catching a fish under these conditions and not verifying the hook location with the other person in the boat may be disqualified from the tournament.